red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/core.rst

 .. py:function:: bot said $text

-    Wait for the bot to finish saying given utterance
+    Wait for the bot to finish saying the given utterance

     Example: